Net and Prune: A Linear Time Algorithm for Euclidean Distance Problems: Approximating nice distance problems

-\begin{remark}[$(1+\eps)$-\NDP] If we are interested in a $(1+\eps)$-approximation, then $\cDecider = 1+\eps$.
-In this case, we require that the running time of the provided $(1+\eps$)-decider (i.e., the \PPruneRef property above) is $O(n/\eps^c)$, for some constant $c \geq 1$.
-This covers all the applications presented in this paper.
+\begin{remark}[$(1+\eps)$-\NDP] If we are interested in a $(1+\eps)$-approx{}i{m}a\-t{i}on, then $\cDecider = 1+\eps$.
+In this case, we require that the running time of the provided $(1+\eps$)-decider (i.e., property \PDeciderRef{} above) is $O(n/\eps^c)$, for some constant $c \geq 1$.
+This condition holds for all the applications presented in this paper.

-Our analysis still holds even if the decider has a different running time, but the overall running time might increase by a factor of $\log (1/\eps)$, see \lemrefpage{result:1} for details. \end{remark}
+Our analysis still holds even if the decider has a different running time, but the overall running time might increase by a factor of $\log (1/\eps)$, see \lemref{result_1} for details. \end{remark}